| About

 of books dedicated to First World War aviation

 — I emptied the shelf.
+At first

 a nostalgic and welcome break from scientific